SilkRose/Pony/stories/metal-magic/metal-magic.md

 They took the box and emptied it, bringing the empty box back to weigh.
 It read one pound.

-Iron asked, "How much should we pay for thirty-five pounds at 0.40 bits per pound?"
+Iron asked, "How much should we pay for thirty-five pounds at point forty bits per pound?"

 Scootaloo thought for a second before answering, "Fourteen bits."

 Iron nodded.
 "Good job, that's correct."

 They repeated this process for all the metal Scraps had on his wagon, with different ponies doing different roles each time.
-Twilight had to help with the math for the less cleanly multiplied prices, but in the end they got it all done, and Scraps left with his bag of bits.
+Twilight had to help with the math for the less even prices, but in the end they got it all done, and Scraps left with his bag of bits.

 Iron lead the group back outside to the front of the building, and they walked to the side, where a set of two larger trot-on scales sat.